WHAT REASONING IS AND

 implication or inference.
 Properly applied, coherent logical

-method ensures that the conclusion is at least highly likely, and at best incontrovertible, in
+method ensures that the conclusion is at least very likely, and at best incontrovertible, in

 light of sufficient and reliable evidence.
 Unlike rhetoric, logic has internal